 \subsection{The Negligible Impact of Reward Manipulation}

-While the design of the backdoor reward signal is a central concern for RL backdoor attacks, this approach is ill-suited for TO models.
-Unlike optimizing policies using per-step reward signals directly, TO models act as conditioned behavior cloning models~\cite{hu2024transforming}, minimizing reconstruction loss over action-state-RTG sequences.
-This fundamental difference suggests that TO models are inherently less sensitive to the manipulation of backdoor reward values associated with the target action.
+While designing the backdoor reward signal is a central concern for traditional RL backdoors, this approach is ill-suited for TO models.
+Rather than optimizing a policy directly via per-step rewards, TO models function as conditioned behavior cloning models~\citep{hu2024transforming}, minimizing reconstruction loss over action-state-RTG sequences.
+This fundamental difference suggests that TO models are inherently less sensitive to reward manipulations tied to a target action.

 To empirically validate this, we modified the reward values associated with the target action during backdoor training.
 As shown in Figure~\ref{fig:reward}, both ASR and BTP exhibit consistent trends throughout training, remaining largely unaffected by the variations in the manipulated reward signal.
 Consequently, the insensitivity to reward manipulation confirms its limit for backdooring TO models.